Ian-Bloomfield/Ian-Bloomfield/README.md

 - 🔭 I’m currently working with the **Ministry of Government and Consumer Services**

-- 🌱 I’m currently learning about **low-code development & machine learning**
+- 🌱 I’m currently learning about **low-code development, full stack web-development, and machine learning**

 - 📫 You can reach out to me at **ian@sepal.ca**